RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Features Checklist.md

 # Features Checklist

+> **Status Rule:**
+> - If any sub-feature is `[LLM_In_Progress]`, the parent feature is `[LLM_In_Progress]`.
+> - If all sub-features have the same status, the parent feature takes that status.
+> - Otherwise, the parent feature takes the lowest (least advanced) status among its sub-features.
+> - This ensures the parent feature accurately reflects overall progress and never advances past the least advanced sub-feature.
+>
+> **Decomposition Rule:**
+> - Whenever the LLM advances a feature to `[LLM_In_Progress]`, it must immediately break down that feature into explicit sub-features, each with its own status, following the sub-feature style used in this checklist.

 - [ ] **Regression Suite:** All tests in `src/regression/regression.test.ts` must pass before moving any feature to “In Review” or “Done”.